j2solucoes/AliasUser/README.md

 3 Downloading the project in github and running
 To be able to compile the project and use the compact dlls in AliasUser / AliasUser / AliasUser / Dlls External /

+The tool also provides the option to export the data after processing the heuristics to csv or xml and import a previously exported xml.